Catomag/Mobileadora/README.md

 To populate a frame, the `ma_frame_input_*_add` and the `ma_frame_element_*_add` are used

 For clients to receive a frame the `ma_frame_send` function is used, which sets the current frame of the client.
 If the client is connected, they will instantly be sent that frame.
-If they are not connected, that frame will be sent to them as soon as they connect.
+If they are not connected that frame will be sent to them as soon as they connect.
 This way you can have something like:
 ```
 for(int i = 0; i < ma_clients_max_count(); i++) {
 	ma_frame_send(frame, i);